 - Has a longer effect, because blood flow through the arteries is blocked, as a result of which medications cannot enter the systemic circulation.

 Due to its excellent tolerability, TACE is performed on an outpatient basis and requires only a short inpatient stay.
 At the preparation stage, doctors conduct angiography, which is a contrast radiography allowing for a precise imaging of the tumor vessels.
 The leading cancer clinics use only angiography devices with high image accuracy, since it is important to identify all sources of blood supply.
-Also, CT, MRI and PET-CT data are taken into account.
+Also, CT, MRI and PET-CT results are taken into account.

 During the procedure, a thin catheter is inserted into the femoral artery, which moves through the blood vessels and reaches the target area (for example, the hepatic artery).
 The next step is chemotherapy drug injection into the tumor.
 The artery is "blocked" with an embolus.
 There may also be used drug-coated microspheres (DEM), for example, LifePearl or HepaSphere microspheres.